suzan-jamesono6og/notes/README.md

 3. Attend coding challenges and competitions: These events can help improve Your problem solving and coding abilities.
 They also provide a great opportunity to network with other programmers and learn from their experiences.
 4. Read and contribute to open source projects: Open source software is made by a community of developers who work together to share code and improve it.
 By contributing to these projects, you can learn a lot about coding and the best practices in different programming communities.
 5. Keep up with industry news and trends: Follow blogs, podcasts, and social media accounts related to programming and technology to Stay informed about new tools, techniques, or best practice tips.

+# 2024-01-30
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that understanding and simplicity lead to better long-term efficiency and adaptability in an ever-evolving technological landscape."

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can often complicate code and introduce bugs.
+Instead, it advocates for clarity, maintainability, and evidence-based performance improvements later in the development cycle.